 Roofing including Roof Space

-Repair Category 1
+Repair Category 2

-Notes No significant defects evident.
+Notes There is some loose under tile polythene which should ideally be resecured.
+The roof is covered in moss.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.